Skip to content

 Property values tend to change rapidly in different real estate markets.
 The economy, interest rates, and inflation can also impact values.
 A property's condition, size, and age affect its value.
 One of the most important aspects is the location.
 Professionals use the fair market value (FMV) as the determining factor when comparing homes with other sales in the neighboring area.
 The FMV is what the house is worth in the current market.

 Assessments and appraisals are tools used by property experts and professionals.
-Tax officials use assessments to value the property for tax reasons.
-The more the value, the higher the taxes.
-The assessed value does not always equal the fair market value.
+Tax officials use assessments to value property for tax purposes.
+The higher the value, the higher the taxes.
+However, the assessed value does not always equal the fair market value.

 Appraisers use various methods to determine a property's value for estate planning and mortgage lending purposes.
 The appraisal determines the house's fair market value, which is what it is worth on the open market today.